TiiFuchs/rps-game/README.md

 Alternatively run

 ```
-docker compose up --build -d
+docker compose up --build
 ```

-from inside the project folder to get started as quickly as possible via Docker.
+from inside the project folder and open your browser at http://localhost:8080 to get started as quickly as possible via Docker.

 ## Develop